 You sell to and appeal to consumers that are part of a societal group that likes to work out.
 To delight these customers, you’d want to sell to their desires, like equipment that improves performance or an insulated water bottle that stays cold and leaves them satisfied during their breaks.
 By doing this, you’re speaking to the consumer in that specific group and showing them that your product will help them retain their position in that group.

 Check out this ad from Nike.
 They’re selling this shoe to the undefined group of people who like to run, claiming that it will improve their speed and help them fit in with the group.

-Contemporary models of consumer behavior focus on rational and deliberate decision making rather than emotions or unconscious desires.
+Contemporary models of consumer behavior focus on rational and deliberate decision-making processes rather than emotions or unconscious desires.
+The contemporary models include:

 The Engel-Kollat-Blackwell model of consumer behavior outlines a five-stage decision process that consumers go through before purchasing a product or service.

 - Awareness: During this stage, consumers view advertisements from a business and become aware of their need, desire, or interest, to purchase what they've just discovered.

 - Information Processing: After discovering a product or service, a consumer begins to think about how the product or service relates to their past experiences or needs and whether it will fulfill any current needs.